TuringIntern2018/TuringIntern2018.github.io/benchmark.md

 Spark seems to run on large n, small p datasets more efficiently in terms of how much computational time scales with runtime.
 This is likely because large p, small n datasets require penalisation (feature selection) over a much larger number of columns which slows the algorithm down.

+## Runtime vs number of cores used

+The inverse of runtime time seems to vary linearly as the number of cores increase, at least provided there's enough memory.
+The data used here was n=10^8, p=10, with 100gb memory per executor.

 ![alt text][logo]

 [logo]: https://github.com/TuringIntern2018/TuringIntern2018.github.io/blob/master/yplot.png

+The intercept here is 0.00238 and the slope 0.00004622

 ![alt text][logo1]